gabastil/LabKeySchemaToMetadataConverter/README.md

 # LabKeySchemaToMetadataConverter
-Converts text file annotation schemas into metadata JSON files useable by LabKey Software
+Converts annotation schema files into metadata JSON files usable by LabKey Software

 ## Instructions for Converting Files
 This manual assumes the user is using Windows and is familiar with navigating through directories in a command prompt.